-ShopNoGMO‘s app for the iPhone and iPad was on the “temporarily unavailable” list in 2013, but thanks to Jeffrey Smith of IRT, it’s been restored… and it’s FREE!
+7) ShopNoGMO‘s app for the iPhone and iPad was on the “temporarily unavailable” list in 2013, but thanks to Jeffrey Smith of the Institute of Responsible Technology, it’s been restored… and it’s still free!

-ChemicalMaze by Gridstone doesn’t focus on GMOs, but it does help you identify “dangerous food additives and cosmetics” and you can filter the source of the danger (including genetically modified ingredients).
-There is both a free and a paid version, with features depending on the price.
+9) ChemicalMaze by Gridstone doesn’t focus on GMOs, rather it helps you identify a wide variety of “dangerous food additives and cosmetics,” along with the ability to filter the source of the danger (including a filter for genetically modified ingredients).
+There is both a free and a paid version, with different features depending on the price.

-PLU and Bar Code Readers: don’t be fooled into thinking you can identify a genetically modified ingredient based on its PLU code (though there have been countless articles claiming this).
-YES there is a code, and YES the first number of the code does indeed signify the source of the item (whether organic, conventional, or GMO).
-However this system is entirely voluntary, and no GMO manufacturer has ever added it to their labeling.
+NOTE: PLU and Bar Code Readers: don’t be fooled into thinking you can identify a genetically modified ingredient based on its PLU code (despite countless articles claiming this).
+YES there is a code, and YES the first number of the code does signify the source of the item (whether organic, conventional, or GMO).
+However this PLU system is entirely voluntary, and no GMO manufacturer has ever added it to their labeling.